Here are known issues and suggested solutions for those using the FASmail system. These are organized by email client and services:

 - In Outlook, follow the steps in the following document (note that the steps will vary based on the version of Outlook that you have):

-This sometimes occurs when meetings are altered a number of times (room change, time update, etc…)
+- We have occasionally seen issues affecting recurring meetings that are altered a number of times (room change, time update, etc…)

 - Go to Settings > Mail, Contacts, Calendars > FASmail (or whatever you called the FASmail profile) > Set Calendar to "Off"